 How it all started Since I started the Hibernate Master Class project, focusing on best practices and well-established usage patterns.
 I then realized that all my previous Hibernate experience wouldn’t be enough for this task.
 I needed more than that.
 Hibernate has a very steep learning curve and tens of new StackOverflow questions are being asked on a daily basis.
 With so many problems waiting to be solved, I came to realize this was a great opportunity to prove my current skills while learning some new tricks.
 On 8th of May 2014,… Read More

-Introduction It’s quite common to retrieve a root entity along with its children associations on multiple levels.
+Introduction It’s quite common to retrieve a root entity along with its child associations on multiple levels.
 In our example, we need to load a Forest with its Trees and Branches and Leaves, and we will try to see have Hibernate behaves for three collection types: Sets, Indexed Lists, and Bags.